How to Choose a Good Bottle of Wine?

 Pinot Noir, for example, offers aromas of red fruits and a silky texture.

-Cabernet Sauvignon develops notes of blackcurrant, bell pepper and a solid structure.
+Cabernet Sauvignon develops notes of blackcurrant, bell pepper, and a solid structure.

-Don't confuse "high in alcohol" with "tannic".
+Don't confuse "high in alcohol" with "tannic."

 White Wines: Dry or Sweet?

-Sauternes , Monbazillac or Coteaux du Layon fall into this category.
+Sauternes, Monbazillac or Coteaux du Layon fall into this category.

-Soft cakes with foie gras and desserts.
+Sweet wines with foie gras and desserts.

 Rosé is not a second-rate wine, contrary to popular belief.

-Find the Nugget
+Find the Gem

 The best wine is not always the most expensive, but the one that meets your expectations and your budget.